thomasjosephgreco/blog/_posts/2016-10-14-sso-login-key-benefits.markdown

 ---
 layout: post
-title: "5 things you can do with Yarn"
+title: "SSO Login: Key Benefits"
-description: Yarn is a new package manager for JavaScript by Facebook.
-Learn how to use Yarn to increase your productivity.
+description: Learn the benefits of Single Sign On login and how to achieve it with Auth0
-date: 2016-10-13 08:30
+date: 2016-10-14 08:30
 design:
   bg_color: "#1D6A8D"
   image: https://cdn.auth0.com/blog/yarn-logo.png